aweller/CoverageCheck/readme.md

 ##Dependencies

-All bams to be analyzed need to be in a folder, together with the  file specifying the sequenced regions (in bed or Illumina manifest format).

-CoverageCheck expects a Linux system with Python 2.7 and bedtools installed.
-The following Python packages are expected as well: numpy, pandas, matplotlib and seaborn.
+CoverageCheck expects a Linux system with Python 2.7 and bedtools (2.17.0+) installed.
+The following Python packages are expected as well: numpy (1.8.1+), pandas (0.13.1+), matplotlib (1.3.1+) and seaborn (0.3+).

-The bam files need to be indexed (i.e. have a *.bam.bai file in the same folder).
+The bam files need to be indexed (i.e. have a '\*.bam.bai' file in the same folder).
 If missing, this can be created with "samtools index sample.bam"